-This FLC will concentrate on enhancing "Digital Literacy/Digital Humanities" within our academic offerings.
+This FLC concentrated on enhancing "Digital Literacy/Digital Humanities" within our academic offerings.
 Digital Literacy involves teaching students in any discipline not only how to use technology (including Artificial Intelligence tools) effectively, but also how to critically understand, analyze, and create digital content.
 A central aim is to equip students with the competencies essential for thriving in environments characterized by pervasive digital communication, information exchange, and digital-centric work processes.
 Digital Humanities is the application of technological tools and computational methods to the study of culture, history, and/or literature.
 The goal is for students to use technology to explore interesting and complex humanistic problems and, at the same time, assess our technological society using humanistic methods of reading and analysis.
-Faculty members who opt for this FLC will investigate strategies to integrate the use and/or study of digital technologies into their course design, potentially fostering interdisciplinary collaborations that could lead to innovative teaching methodologies and research insights.
+Faculty members investigated strategies to integrate the use and/or study of digital technologies into their course design, potentially fostering interdisciplinary collaborations that could lead to innovative teaching methodologies and research insights.

-The second FLC will explore the development and implementation of alternative grading models.
-Participants will engage in a comprehensive review of non-traditional grading approaches, including but not limited to Mastery Grading, Specifications Grading, Standards-Based Grading, and Ungrading.
-This exploration is intended to challenge conventional assessment paradigms and encourage the adoption of grading strategies that promote a deeper level of student engagement and learning.
-FLC members will design and apply an alternative grading scheme tailored to their specific course objectives, thereby contributing to a more diverse and inclusive evaluative framework within the university's educational landscape.
+The second FLC explored the development and implementation of alternative grading models.
+Participants engaged in a comprehensive review of non-traditional grading approaches, including but not limited to Mastery Grading, Specifications Grading, Standards-Based Grading, and Ungrading.
+This exploration intended to challenge conventional assessment paradigms and encourage the adoption of grading strategies that promote a deeper level of student engagement and learning.
+FLC members designed and applied an alternative grading scheme tailored to their specific course objectives, thereby contributing to a more diverse and inclusive evaluative framework within the university's educational landscape.

 July-December 2024